MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-deleteall-method.md

  This method works the same way as the [DELETEALL Method \(Record\)](../../methods/devenv-deleteall-method-record.md).

 ## Example
  The following example opens table 18 \(Customer\) as a RecordRef variable that is named CustomerRecRef.
-The [FIELD Method \(RecordRef\)](recordref-field-method.md) creates a FieldRef variable that is named MyFieldRef for field 1 \(No.\).
+The [Field Method \(RecordRef\)](recordref-field-method.md) creates a FieldRef variable that is named MyFieldRef for field 1 \(No.\).
 From the No. field, the [SETRANGE Method \(FieldRef\)](../fieldref/fieldref-setrange-method.md) selects records in the range from 10000 to 20000.
 The number of records in the range is displayed in a message box.
 The DELETEALL method deletes all records in that range.
 The number of records is displayed again.
 This time, 0 is displayed because all the records in the range are deleted.

 ```
 var